 Main Beach to The Spit

-Northern Gold Coasters have the perf riding track for the fam if your little ones are a bit older and ready for slight challenge or you want to head out by yourself for a leisurely hour and a half round.
+Northern Gold Coasters have the perfect riding track for the fam, if your little ones are a bit older and ready for slight challenge or you want to head out by yourself for a leisurely hour and a half round.
 This one has a mix of bike path and bush track starting at the Southport Surf Life Saving Club and following the track through to The Spit wall and back.

 For Your Crew

 Grab your friends and get pedalling through 20km of the Gold Coast’s best bike rides.
 Start along the Currumbin Track and cruise your way along the beach before heading into the beauty of the Gold Coast Hinterland, this ride really does offer the best of both worlds.
 Make a day of it and end it with a brewsky or two at the Balter Brewing Company.
 Just don't drink and ride, okay?

 Springbrook offers many different tracks, sceneries and lengths—simply pick your preferred ride.
 We recommend making a day of it and doing the full coastal ride, starting at the beach, then cruising through Robina and Mudgeeraba, so you are warmed up and ready for the steep but oh-so-beautiful climb through to Springbrook.
 Then, the best bit—you get to explore the stunning rainforest before making your way back down.

 If you’re after an active challenge, we have the one for you!
 If a 70km ride with a 2.5hour incline does not convince your friends to join you along for the ride, let them know that there’s a whole lot of vineyards to stop at along the way.
 In fact, we recommend you end at the O’Reilley’s Rainforest Retreat Rooftop Bar—just drink responsibly.
 You can either start at the Canungra township or cut down on kms by beginning at Lamington National Park.
 Either way, you’ll have an amazing ride.